 Because it was set in the 1930s, costume designer Theadora Van Runkle got to dress the stars up in the high fashion of that era.
 Dunaway, for example, often sported a beret in the movie.
 The real Bonnie Parker was a bit on the drab side.
 Given that Dunaway was a glamorous newcomer, the decision was made to give the fictional Bonnie an upgrade, with a bold wardrobe to match her personality.

 That approach worked.
 Audiences were so infatuated with the actress's performance that they began purchasing berets in record numbers.
-In France, production of the trendy hats more than doubled after Bonnie and Clyde hit cinema screens.
+In France, production of the trendy hats more than doubled after Bonnie and Clyde hit cinema screens, as reported by The Herald.
 Sure, it was a little weird that people were emulating a notorious crook, but that's just how potent the movie was.

 - Photo: Warner Bros.